Whether you’re looking to downsize or move into your dream home, these tips on designing a retirement home will help you create the perfect home.

 Bathroom options –

-It’s very important that when designing the bathroom in your retirement home, consider your safety.
+When designing the bathroom in your retirement home, it’s very important that consider your safety.

-Among the things you may want to include in your bathroom may include lever faucets, a shower head attached with a sprayer, rails and grab bars, non-slip bath mats, and thicker rugs for cushioning.
+Among the things you may want to include in your bathroom may consist of lever faucets, a shower head attached with a sprayer, rails and grab bars, non-slip bath mats, and thicker rugs for cushioning.

 Kitchen options –